nsun6145/RIT-Schedule-Maker/doc.md

-**Code to make calendar itself was based off of Akhilendra's iOS Calendar tutorial.
-He has given permission for it to be used for free in projects.** https://github.com/Akhilendra/calenderAppiOS
+**Code to make calendar itself was written alongside Akhilendra's iOS Calendar tutorial.
+He has given permission for code written from tutorial to be used for free in projects** https://github.com/Akhilendra/calenderAppiOS